First Week of September 16th Options Trading For Digital Turbine (APPS)

-The put contract at the $40.00 strike price has a current bid of $9.30.
-If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $40.00, but will also collect the premium, putting the cost basis of the shares at $30.70 (before broker commissions).
-To an investor already interested in purchasing shares of APPS, that could represent an attractive alternative to paying $40.98/share today.
+The put contract at the $35.00 strike price has a current bid of $7.35.
+If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $35.00, but will also collect the premium, putting the cost basis of the shares at $27.65 (before broker commissions).
+To an investor already interested in purchasing shares of APPS, that could represent an attractive alternative to paying $38.74/share today.

-Turning to the calls side of the option chain, the call contract at the $45.00 strike price has a current bid of $8.60.
-If an investor was to purchase shares of APPS stock at the current price level of $40.98/share, and then sell-to-open that call contract as a "covered call," they are committing to sell the stock at $45.00.
-Considering the call seller will also collect the premium, that would drive a total return (excluding dividends, if any) of 30.80% if the stock gets called away at the September 16th expiration (before broker commissions).
+Turning to the calls side of the option chain, the call contract at the $40.00 strike price has a current bid of $9.20.
+If an investor was to purchase shares of APPS stock at the current price level of $38.74/share, and then sell-to-open that call contract as a "covered call," they are committing to sell the stock at $40.00.
+Considering the call seller will also collect the premium, that would drive a total return (excluding dividends, if any) of 27.00% if the stock gets called away at the September 16th expiration (before broker commissions).
 Of course, a lot of upside could potentially be left on the table if APPS shares really soar, which is why looking at the trailing twelve month trading history for Digital Turbine Inc, as well as studying the business fundamentals becomes important.
-Below is a chart showing APPS's trailing twelve month trading history, with the $45.00 strike highlighted in red:
+Below is a chart showing APPS's trailing twelve month trading history, with the $40.00 strike highlighted in red:

 The implied volatility in the put contract example is 82%, while the implied volatility in the call contract example is 81%.